Search

 Nordic Health Promotion Research Conference

-Halmstad University is pleased to host and invite you to the 10th Nordic Health Promotion Research Conference titled ”Sustainability and the impact on health and well-being” on June 14–16, 2023.
+On June 14–16, 2023, Halmstad University had the pleasure of hosting the 10th Nordic Health Promotion Research Conference titled ”Sustainability and the impact on health and well-being.”

 Two people dressed in winter clothes walk on a beach, the light from the sunset reflects on them from the left.
 Photo.